MicrosoftDocs/learn/learn-pr/azure/cna-set-up-azure-ad-use-scale/includes/5-exercise-implement-multitenant-data.md

 - A Microsoft account or an Azure AD account with the Global Administrator role in the Azure AD tenant associated with the Azure subscription and with the Owner or Contributor role in the Azure subscription.
 - To have completed the first exercise of this module.

-## Create an instance of Azure Database for PostgreSQL single server
+## Create an instance of Azure Database for PostgreSQL server

-You'll start by creating an instance of Azure Database for PostgreSQL single server:
+You'll start by creating an instance of Azure Database for PostgreSQL server:

 1. If needed, start a web browser, navigate to the [Azure portal](https://portal.azure.com/?azure-portal=true) and sign in to access the Azure subscription you'll be using in this module.
-1. Use the **Search resources, services, and docs** text box at the beginning of the Azure portal page to search for **Azure Database for PostgreSQL servers**, and in the list of results, in the **Marketplace** section, select **Azure Database for PostgreSQL servers**.
+1. Use the **Search resources, services, and docs** text box at the beginning of the Azure portal page to search for **Azure Database for PostgreSQL**, and in the list of results, in the **Marketplace** section, select **Azure Database for PostgreSQL servers**.
 1. On the **Select Azure Database for PostgreSQL deployment option** blade, on the **Single server** tile, select **Create**.
-1. On the **Basics** tab of the **Single server** blade, configure the following settings, and then select **Next: Review + create >**, while leaving all other settings with their default values:
+1. On the **Basics** tab of the **Single server** blade, configure the following settings, and then select **Next: Review + create**, while leaving all other settings with their default values:

     | Setting | Configuration |
     | --- | --- |